triton-IT/VIE/readme.md

 ### Audio output busses

-Speaker processor component is mapped to an audio output bus.
+Audio-out component is mapped to an audio output bus.
+It means that if a audio-out component is present in VIE, the signals sent to the component will be redirect to your DAW.
 You must have at least one speaker processor component to make VIE output communicates with VST host.
-Speaker processor component is documented below.
+AUdio-out component is documented below.

 ## Components

 Components goal is to transform input signals to output ones.
-An output signal of an component must be bound to an input signal of another component of the same signal type.
-For instance, the frequency output signal of the midi component is a float[32].
-So it can be bound to the envelope 'frenquency' input signal which is also a float[32].

-Standard components are listed below:

-### Midi
-Midi is an input component.
-It has no input signal but generate output ones.
-Midi component mirrors in the processor the midi events sent by host.
-The event sent to midi is enhanced with a unique id.
-#### on
-This signal is a boolean which is true when component is enabled.
-way: input
-type: boolean
-#### frequency
-This signal is a float[32] which contains the frequency of the midi note.
-way: output
-type: float\[32\]
-#### velocity
-This signal is a float[32] which contains the velocity of the midi note.
-way: output
-type: float\[32\]
-#### note active
-This signal is a uint[32] which contains the state of each midi note.
-way: output
-type: uint32\[32\]
-#### note on
-This signal is a note_event[32] which contains the state of each midi note.
-way: output
-type: note_event\[32\]
-#### note off
-This signal is a note_event[32] which contains the state of each midi note.
-way: output
-type: note_event\[32\]
+An output slot of an component must be bound to an input slot of another component.

+*Standard components are listed below:*

+### Midi-in
+Midi-in is an input component.
+Midi-in component mirrors the midi events sent by host.

+#### Input slots:
+##### on
+Use this slot to enable/disable the component.
+*values:* true means enabled, false means disabled.
+*type:* boolean
+*default:* true
+#### Output slots:
+##### frequency
+This slot contains the frequencies of the midi notes currently played.
+*values:* List of frequencies.
+One frequency by note currently pressed.
+*type:* array of float.
+*default:* empty
+##### velocity
+This slot contains the velocities of the midi notes currently played.
+*values:* List of velocities.
+One velocity by note currently pressed.
+*type:* array of float.
+*default:* empty
+##### note on
+This slot contains the identifiers of the midi notes currently played.
+*values:* List of identifiers.
+One identifier by note currently pressed.
+*type:* No value.
+*default:* empty
+##### note off
+This slot contains the identifiers of the midi notes previously playing but stopped.
+*values:* List of identifiers.
+One identifier by note that just stop playing.
+*type:* No value.
+*default:* empty

 ### Oscillator
 Oscillator is a middle component.
 It consumes signal bound to is input slots and produces signal to its output ones.